What’s not entirely clear is why.

 Most people accept distractions and interruptions as just a part of doing business, but some companies — like Doist, Gitlab, Zapier, Automattic, and Buffer — are embracing a more asynchronous approach to collaboration.
 Here are some of the core benefits of giving employees more control over when they connect to communicate with their team:

-⏰Control over the workday = happier and more productive employees.
+Control over the workday leads to happier and more productive employees.
 In an async environment, there are no set work hours.
 Employees have almost total control over how they structure their workdays to fit their lifestyles, biorhythms, and responsibilities (like childcare!).
 Some Doisters work during the night as it suits them the best.
 I spend an hour with my son every morning, and no one inside my async organization notices.

 While employee retention is a bit of a vanity metric, we think the async culture is one of the core reasons why most of the people we’ve hired at Doist the past 5 years have stayed with us.
 Our employee retention is 90%+ — much higher than the overall tech industry.
 For example, even a company like Google — with its legendary campuses full of perks from free meals to free haircuts — has a median tenure of just 1.1 years.
 Freedom to work from anywhere at any time beats fun vanity perks any day, and it costs our company $0 to provide.

 But!
 You still need synchronous communication too

 As with most things in life, async culture has pros and cons.
 Doist has experienced them both.

 At the beginning of our async journey, we got rid of most meetings as we thought they were a waste of time.
 Most things could be done via written communication.
 But not so long into that experiment, Brenna, our Head of Marketing, started a candid thread about how we had lost the human element, how she felt disconnected and that she missed seeing other Doisters face-to-face.